swiss-ai/reasoning_containers/README.md

 9. Once it loads the debug compute node, test there is no compatibility issues with test-suites in our codebase

-10. If it works, you can push changes and create a PR
+10. If it works, you can add, commit, and push your changes then create a PR
       ```bash
-      git push origin HEAD
+      cd $SCRATCH/imgs && git add . && git commit -m "Add your commit message here" && git push origin HEAD
       ```

 ### Manually Building Containers with `env_build.sh`